kloklo90/Web-test/README.md

 ### How long you spent?
 I spent 3 days trying to get the setup to work on my device.
 I started coding on monday, 2 days ago.
+I spent one day to resolve my setup issues.